AceTheCreator/schyma/README.md

 ## Installation & Usage

-The easiest way to use react-serval is to install it from npm and build it into your app with Webpack.
+The easiest way to use serval-components is to install it from npm and build it into your app with Webpack.

 ```
-yarn add react-serval
+yarn add serval-component
 ```

 Then use it in your app: